guryev-skol/DirectFN_squares/README.md

 # DirectFN_squares
-Don't know why there is no access
+Don't know why there is no access, Let’s try once again!